Regional Refresh Fund

-For this fund, underserved people is defined as groups of people who have been excluded from decision-making in and the resources from systems of power.
+For this fund, underserved communities are defined as groups of people who have been excluded from decision-making in, and the resources from, systems of power.
 This includes people who have been excluded because of their age, race, class, ethnicity, gender, immigration status or other identities that are not represented within systems of power.

 What is the amount available?

 Funding varies depending on the size and scope of the proposed project.
 Applicants should request the funds needed, up to $5,000 per activity.

 How often can I request funding support?

 Applicants may request funding for additional projects up to $20,000 in a fiscal year, with a limit of $5,000 per project.
 Additional projects will be considered upon the completion of the previously approved project and submission of the required post-project survey.

 Community groups without 501(c)3 status may apply with a nonprofit as a fiscal sponsor for a project.

 Complete the Regional Refresh Fund application.